pologora/auth_task/readme.md

 2. **Configuration:**

 - Rename `env.dev.example` to `.env.dev` and adjust the variables as needed.
-- Rename `env.dev.example` to `.env.prod.` Ensure all necessary variables are set for the application to function properly in the production environment.
+- Rename `env.prod.example` to `.env.prod.` Ensure all necessary variables are set for the application to function properly in the production environment.

 ### Development Enviroment